caleblf/name-generator/README.md

     tag defined in the header.

 Anywhere in the file, a `#` character is accepted.
 The `#` and all following characters on the line are ignored by the parser.

+## Building the web app
+Building the web app requires:

+* UglifyJS 3
+* Elm 0.19